boomerlen/Notes/readme.txt

 I'm not using GTK for the GUI, I'm just going to use windows headers and brute force my way through it

+For the GUI I'm going to have to move over into Visual Studio and Visual C++ because otherwise I think it'll be difficult to get the windows headers to work properly, So this project is going to branch off in that direction.